 Where is the A/C Filter Located?

 You can’t change the air filter on your air conditioning system without knowing where it is.
 It’s often found on the furnace.
-It may also be located on the return duct, in walls, on ceilings or inside the AC unit itself.
-Refer to your owner’s manual or check with an HVAC contractor for assistance.
+It may also be located on the return duct, in walls, on ceilings, or inside the AC unit itself.
+Refer to your owner’s manual or check with an air conditioning contractors Phoenix, for assistance.

 How Often Should Filters be Replaced?